Debezium Server

 script, dependencies are stored in the lib

-directory, and the directory conf
+directory, and the directory config

 contains configuration files.